VincentToups/emacs-utils/monads.md

 can't say any one specific one really did the job.
 I really had to implement monads in Elisp to finally get it, and then it only really clicked after I constructed a few "novel" monads from scratch (see [these][pryor-notes] course notes).
-I'm pretty sure, after all this that the best way to get monads is to just start using them and thinking about them a lot.
+I'm pretty sure, after all this, that the best way to get monads is to just start using them and thinking about them a lot.
 But we'll give it a go anyway.

 I think of a monad as a way of decorating function composition.
 If I have a group of functions that conform to a particular input and